openjs-foundation/summit/.github/ISSUE_TEMPLATE/summit-topic-proposal.md

 - [] Advanced

 **Pre-requisite knowledge**
-> This is required for both Intermediate and Advanced sessions
+> List pre-requisite knowledge that it would be required for participants to have.

 **Describe the session**